Jean-Luc Vasseur: Career

 On 7 April 2015, Vasseur was sacked as manager of Stade de Reims.

 On 17 June 2019, Vasseur was appointed manager of Lyon Féminin.

 On 28 April 2021, Lyon sacked Vasseur and replaced him with Sonia Bompastor.

 On 29 October 2021, Everton Women hired Vasseur as their manager on a contract to June 2024, succeeding Willie Kirk.
 However, Everton then sacked Vasseur on 1 February 2022, after three losses, two draws, and one win.
 The Telegraph reported that players were also unhappy with Vasseur's training methods.

+On 1 March 2024, he was named new manager of Championnat National club Versailles.

 Personal life

 Vasseur is the godfather of Francis De Percin's daughter.
 They were teammates at Paris Saint-Germain.